Everything should be on the table

 According to StateofFloridaLiving.com, based on Medicare’s information, Florida’s average hospital Medicare rating put Florida 48th in quality of care.
 Florida rates number one in the percentage of children without a medical home, meaning without a personal doctor or nurse or “a usual source for sick and well care.”

-Why can’t we have politicians, Democrat or Republican, in this great state of Florida, who will champion the idea of Florida having a top 10 healthcare system compared to other states, instead of a bottom ten?
-Do you know any Democrat or Republican running for state office in Florida who said let’s make Florida a top ten health care state?
+Why can’t we have politicians, Democrat or Republican, in this great state of Florida, who will champion the idea of Florida having a top 10 healthcare system compared to other states, instead of a bottom 10?
+Do you know any Democrat or Republican running for state office in Florida who said let’s make Florida a top 10 health care state?

 Florida spends $39 billion on healthcare, more than the state invests in K-12 education.
 Healthcare is the biggest single line item in Florida’s budget.
 Florida has many rules governing how healthcare is allowed to function in our state.